Scientific Forecaster Discussion

 National Weather Service Charleston SC

-then a cold front will move into the region from the northwest
+a cold front will approach from the west and northwest today and

 Near term /until 6 PM this evening/...

 the lower South Carolina coast...which is helping to drive sea fog

 inland from off the Atlantic.
 Visibilities east of Highway 17 have

 dropped to 1/2 nm or less at times.
 If conditions lower anymore...